httpwg/http-extensions/draft-ietf-httpbis-targeted-cache-control.md

 ## Interaction with HTTP Freshness

-HTTP caching has a single, end-to-end concept of a freshness model, defined in {{Section 4.2 of !I-D.ietf-httpbis-cache}}.
-When separate cache coherence mechanisms are introduced but only available to some caches along a request path, potential interactions with the freshness model need to be carefully considered.

-In particular, a cache with a separate coherence mechanism (such as targeted fields) might have longer freshness lifetimes available to it than other caches, causing it to serve responses that appear to be prematurely (or even immediately) stale to them, negatively impacting cache efficiency.
+HTTP caching has a single, end-to-end freshness model defined in {{Section 4.2 of !I-D.ietf-httpbis-cache}}.
+When additional freshness mechanisms are only available to some caches along a request path (for example, using targeted fields), their interactions need to be carefully considered.
+In particular, a targeted cache might have longer freshness lifetimes available to it than other caches, causing it to serve responses that appear to be prematurely (or even immediately) stale to them, negatively impacting cache efficiency.

 For example, a response stored by a CDN cache might be served with the following headers: